I would like to share some of these experiences with you through my Art below.

 11 PARRISH IN VENICE

-A Gondola crosses the Grand Canal in idyllic Venice.
+A Gondola crosses the Grand Canal in the TIMELESS BEAUTY of Venice.

 I have visited the beautiful city of Venice and it is an Artist’s paradise.